Purdah and Patriarchy: Evaluating and Mitigating South Asian Biases in Open-Ended Multilingual LLM Generations

 \subsubsection{Regional \& Linguistic Variation}

-\textbf{Bias scores are consistently higher in Indo-Aryan outputs across all prompting methods and applications,} reinforcing the need for culturally aware debiasing.
-The persistent disparities highlight the \textbf{influence of socio-cultural norms like Purdah, prevalent in majority Indo-Aryan speaking regions \cite{sarkar_2024_local}, and language-specific representations.} Prompting-based interventions fail to meaningfully reduce intersectional bias in Indo-Aryan outputs.
+\textbf{Bias scores remain higher in Indo-Aryan outputs across all prompting methods and applications,} proving a need for culturally aware debiasing.
+The persistent disparities highlight the \textbf{influence of socio-cultural norms like Purdah, prevalent in majority Indo-Aryan speaking regions} \cite{sarkar_2024_local}, \textbf{and language-specific representations.} Prompting fails to meaningfully reduce intersectional bias in Indo-Aryan outputs. \\